lars1050/csc321-s25/project02-creature/README.md

 If you list a series of pairs of angles that the arms move through, this creates a series of positions of the end-effector (i.e. your finger) corresponding to those angles.
 Any change in the y-position can be interpreted as forward motion of the creature.
 And the faster the motion, the more forward progress it can make.
 Think of an oar pushing through the water to make the boat go forward.
 This is the power stroke.
 But now you have to get the arm back in position, which means you might cause some backward motion.
 This is the recovery stroke.

 You are going to use a genetic algorithm to evolve the movement of the arm to hopefully create a power and recovery stroke to maximize forward motion.
 An individual starts as a series of 16 random angles (8 pairs) in the range -90 to +90.
 The first 2 angles correspond to the y-axis and z-axis rotation at the start.
 At the next time unit, the arms are rotated to get to the next 2 angles.
 And so on.
-At each transition, the change in y and the velocity of that motion is calculated to estimate forward motion.
-The fitness of the creature scales with its forward motion (i.e. the more it moves forward during its full stroke, the higher its fitness).
+At each transition from angles to angles, the change in y and the velocity of that motion is calculated to estimate forward motion.
+The fitness of the creature scales with its total forward motion across the entire stroke (i.e. the more it moves forward during its full stroke, the higher its fitness).
 Code has been provided that calculates forward motion given 2 pairs of angles.

 A genetic algorithm can be applied to different problems.
 The algorithm does not change, only the problem (i.e. how an individual is defined and its fitness calculated).
 One of the key aspects of this assignment is to create a generic framework for GAs that can work on any type of problem.
 The simulated annealing assignment was set up in this way.
 This framework will be so generic, that you could solve the scheduling problem, swimming creature, and gold-seeking robot using the same GA code without modification.